throput/apidev/README.md

-# apidev
+# Cloud Application Development
-Cloud Application API Development and Management Guide
+This open-source project developes a website for publishing guidelines and resources to help software architects and engineers to design, implement, and manage Application Programming Interface for building cloud-ready applications, such as Platform as a Service, and microservices.